 We first told you about the upcoming album from Toronto noise-makers METZ back in late July when they dropped the first single, A Boat To Drown In.
 Well, the band is back with the second single off the record and we couldn’t wait to share the song (and video) with you.

-Check out the clip below for A Boat To Drown In and be sure to hit up their socials for more leading up to the release.
+Check out Hail Taxi in the embed below and be sure to hit up their socials for more leading up to the release.
 Atlas Vending drops October 9th through Royal Mountain and Sub Pop.